 Software rule:- Any new version should provide support for old version programs.

 But Python does not support backward compatibility.

-The new version of Python does not supports old version programs .
+The new version of Python does not support old version programs.

 Why Python does not provide backward compatibility?

-Python is language not implementation.
+Python is the language, not implementation.
 Python is implemented independently based on requirements of programmer

 (based on feature and functionality required) that is why Python implemented independently.